Montgomery County Homicide Lawyer

 These cases are complicated and require accident reconstruction experts.
 The attorney must have experience not only working with experts but understanding how to cross-examine them, along with a working knowledge of what goes into a reconstruction.

 Additionally, jury selection is crucial.
 The attorney must choose a jury that will understand the difference between Civil Negligence and Criminal Negligence.
 John.
-E Choate attorney at law has the experience to handle these types of cases.
+E Choate, Jr., Attorney at Law, has the experience to handle these types of cases.

 Have you or a family member been charged with Negligent Homicide?

 This sort of situation can happen to good people.
 You deserve the best defense.
 If you or a family member are involved in such a suit, feel free to reach out to our office for any reason.
-Attorney John E. Choate cares, and the initial consultation is free.
+Attorney John E. Choate, Jr. of Montgomery County cares, and the initial consultation is free.